 Where to Throw an Alabama Rig

 Since umbrella rigs are designed to mimic schooling baitfish the best place to throw an a-rig are areas where baitfish are holding in your lake.
-The great thing about a-rigs are they will still work even if you cant find the baitfish on your lake.
+The great thing about a-rigs is they will still work even if you can’t find baitfish on your lake.